Who is attending this year’s State of the Union address?

 Another Massachusetts Democratic senator, Ed Markey, is bringing abortion activist Kate Dineen as his honoured guest.

-Ms Dineen was reportedly forced to travel 500 miles to Maryland to get an abortion at a cost of more than $10,000 after her son “suffered a catastrophic stroke in utero,” a trauma that inspired her to fight for abortion rights in her home state.
+Ms Dineen was reportedly forced to travel 500 miles to Bethesda, Maryland, to get an abortion at a cost of more than $10,000 after her son “suffered a catastrophic stroke in utero,” a trauma that inspired her to fight for abortion rights in her home state.

 “No one should ever have to go through the anguish and uncertainty Kate and her husband went through to find care,” Mr Markey said.